Ria424/developers-animatesdk-docs/Flash_object/Flash4.md

 #### Returns

-`string`; The URL of the folder, expressed as a file:/// URI; returns null if the user cancels out of the dialog box.
+`string | null`; The URL of the folder, expressed as a file:/// URI; returns null if the user cancels out of the dialog box.

 #### Description